buksztaa/ems-migrations/README.md

 | queue             | EMS migration queue                                                           |           | q.ems-migrations.server.version                       |
 | ctxfactory        | Initial context factory class                                                 |           | com.tibco.tibjms.naming.TibjmsInitialContextFactory   |

+### Pre and post scripts

+Migrate rollback commands can have pre-execution and post-execution scripts defined.
+Within the migrations folder defined by **dir** configuration property, 4 files are interpreted: pre.up, pre.down, post.up, post.down.
+They can be useful when additional action is required before of after the migration execution.

 ##  Development